 (This is part of a series of posts on Mormon temples)

-As I hope you can see, temples and temple activities are unique, sacred and special to Mormons.
-In my next post, I will talk about how the temple and its activities affect the daily life of a Mormon.
+In my next post, I will talk about what people do in the temple.
 As always, please feel free to send me questions about Mormons or The Church of Jesus Christ of Latter-Day Saints and I will try to put up some thoughtful answers in my blog.